jordanmckinney/blog/src/documents/posts/Ethereum.md

 What is a killer app for ether?
 I don’t know until I’ve actually learned more about dapps and ethereum in general.

 So digital assets can be controlled by code, or smart contracts.
 This digital assets have no ‘intrinsic’ value probably.
 But that’s irrelevant.
 You can always proxy something ‘fake’ like money for something real like food/house.
 So you could of course represent physical wealth with the digital assets (bitcoin).
 But what else?

-Could you use machine learning for sort of ‘hasing’ a real object?
-Like use the computer vision to recognise an object and all it’s details.
-Then provide some secret key.
-This could be used to recognise the same object.
-Though it would be tough if they are just literally similar.
-What use is this?
-Well it’s good to be able to recognise people.
-Boring.

-Another thing, new companies should think of AI and all the other tools as tools to be used.
-A crypto company is not opposite a AI company, or somehow not allowed to use AI.
-They just maybe are not focusing on building AI per se.

-I seriously think I could come up with a ground breaking business idea on top of ethereum and AI.
-Of course many others are working.
-This is good.
-But I could definitely find work doing this stuff.
-I could just work online for freaking bitcoin.
-No contract or anything.
-No official employment...
-Wow.

-I could become an expert in dapps and work as a programmer for BTC and ETH.
-What a concept.
-Man gov’t is going to want some tax on this shit.
-Frankly we might be able to replace large swathes of gov’t with this tech.
-That is a killer app for sure.
-Well what functions do gov’t currently play that we actually will still need?
-Just do those things and we can safely do away with the old wooden gov’t system.
-Gov’t pays to get the roads fixed.
-That’s a big one.
-Gov’t gives us some social security.
-Gov’t enforces laws.
-Mostly financial stuff, those we are replacing.
-The gov’t can also make large scale decisions.
-They can internalise unaccounted for externalities like Carbon build up in the air.
-They can tax certain things or prop things up.
-Supposedly for our best interest but of course they serve themselves rather conspicuously.

-Automated insurance is one.
-You could have money going into a shared fund, and paying out for real, but only when people actually need it.
-We could somehow programmatically measure the misfortune.
-This was talked about on Tim’s podcast.
-We could measure how much their mean income has changed over the historic norm for this time of year and also adjusted for the steady rate it has been increasing.
-We can pay to help level that curve.
-The metric just must be trusted, or rather, we need to be able to rely on this metric.
-Ideally with no trust.
-Safety net.
-OK idea.
-But doesn’t do anything if things are well.
-Well ofc we could be zero profit.
-So you would get a varying payout.
-You could pay in X per day or something and get Y back later?
-That makes no sense.
-It’s the internet.
-So just pad everyone out constantly?
-Sounds like a fund.

 What if we formed consensus about something using human insight but also the blockchain?
 Miners agree about blocks of transactions.
 Could we agree about matters of arbitrary subject?
 Sounds like a forum.
 What does the blockchain do?
 I know what a hash function does.
 What does a blockchain do?
 It allows consensus to form...
 It allows strict ordering of data.
 Where it’s impossible to create this chain except by doing it in order.